super7ramp/croiseur/crosswords-solver/README.md

 ### Solver plugins

-Solver plugins are libraries implementing the crosswords solver provider interfaces defined in `crosswords-solver-spi` and thus usable by the `crosswords` library.
+Solver plugins are libraries implementing the crosswords solver provider interface defined in `crosswords-solver-spi` and thus usable by the `crosswords` library.
 Their names are suffixed with `-plugin`.

-Typically, plugins contain no logic: They simply adapt the complex standalone solver libraries to the interfaces defined in `crosswords-solver-spi`.
+Typically, plugins contain no logic: They simply adapt the complex standalone solver libraries to the interface defined in `crosswords-solver-spi`.